replicatedhq/troubleshoot/docs/arch/adr-001-ipaddress-redaction.md

 ## Decision

-We will remove the IP address redactor from Troubleshoot.
+We will remove the code that redacts IP addresses by default from Troubleshoot.
+Folks that wish to redact IP addresses will need to add that redactor to their individual Troubleshoot specs.

 ## Solution